abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/05-security-features.md

 ## Summary

-In this exercise, you explored and configured different GitHub Advance Security features.
+In this exercise, you explored and configured different GitHub Advanced Security features.

 ### You have successfully completed the lab.
-Click on **Next >>** to procced with next exercise.
+Click on **Next >>** to proceed with the next exercise.

 ![](media/lab-06.png)